AnwitaDPillai/nethernet/README.md

 └── README.md
 ```

+---

 ## Why Does This Matter?

 The early internet was a wildly creative, deeply human space.
 It was built by amateurs, maintained by enthusiasts, and largely forgotten by the corporations that now dominate the web.

 When a server goes offline, an entire world disappears.
 This project aims to make those worlds visible again... if only for a moment.

+---

+### Acknowledgements
+This project was developed using a human-in-the-loop workflow, leveraging AI tools for structural organization and technical drafting.
+All logic, implementation, and system design were reviewed, verified, and refined by Anwita D Pillai.